stevenharradine/php-dark-launch/README.md

 1. Clone this repo
 2. Move `application/libraries/Dark_launch.php` and `application/config/dark_launch.php` into their respective folders in your project.
-3. Use `require_once` to require the Dark Launch Library in your controllers or autoload it via your preferred method
+3. Use `require_once` to require `libraries/Dark_launch.php` in your controllers or autoload it via your preferred method

 ## Usage

 // TODO: write usage

+### Tunables:
+// $redis - send a redis instance to it
+// $project - the name of the project e.g uss-consumer
+// $user - the name of the user dark launching e.g x173034

 ## Methods